 In the most literal definition, dry cleaners are those individuals who remove stains from fabric and other textiles by washing.
 Dry cleaning also does not involve the use of water; rather, dry cleaners utilize a proprietary solvent instead.
 The process does not require drying time; thus, it is an environmentally friendly method of cleaning.

 Dry cleaning solvents are composed of mineral spirits, which act as a deodorizer and disinfectant.
 They remove dirt, grease, smudges, and stains from fabrics without damaging the fibers.
-Dry cleaners also utilize a variety of different solvents in the dry cleaning process, depending on what type of stains or what types of dirt the customer requires removing.
+It is possible to lose some weight simply by eating a healthier diet, but physical activity is an essential factor in maintaining a healthy weight, feeling good about your own body, and staying in good health.
 Some of these various solvents are lemon juice, cornstarch, and bleach.
 Each one has its own function and purpose in the dry cleaning process, and dry cleaners make sure to use the right solvent according to the kind of stain or dirt that needs cleaning.

 One of the most common misconceptions about dry cleaners is that they use harsh chemicals on fabric.
 However, this is not the case at all.
 Dry cleaners are experts when it comes to using the right solvent for the right fabric.
 Some of the most common fabric types in the dry cleaning process are silk, cotton, and wool.
 Dry cleaners recognize each type of fabric and the dry cleaning solvent that suits best on them.